ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Spatial SQL Reference.md

 ##### Description

-This function allows you to test whether a GEOMETRY object meets its requirements for validity by checking only the header information of the object.
+This function allows to test whether a GEOMETRY object meets its requirements for validity by checking only the header information of the object.

 If a GEOMETRY object meets all of the criteria for validity for that subtype, this function returns 1.
 If the object in question does not meet all of its criteria for validity, this function returns 0.
 Be careful to avoid inserting invalid GEOMETRY objects into the DBMS, as this will result in errors or unpredictable results.